Cheboygan, Michigan

+Cheboygan is situated on Lake Huron at the mouth of the Cheboygan River.
+It is the third-largest American city on Lake Huron after Port Huron and Alpena.
+Cheboygan is part of Northern Michigan, and is the northernmost city in Michigan's Lower Peninsula.
+Directly north of Cheboygan is Bois Blanc Island (part of Mackinac County), which can be accessed via ferry from Cheboygan.

 History

 Cheboygan was originally an Ojibwe settlement.
-In 1844, Jacob Sammons, a cooper from Fort Mackinac, chose the old native camping ground (then called "Shabwegan") as the site for his cabin.
+In 1844, Jacob Sammons, a cooper from Fort Mackinac, chose the old native camping ground, known as Shabwegan, as the site for his cabin.
 He recruited other settlers, and a post office named "Duncan" was established in 1846.
 It was made the county seat in 1853.

 Duncan or Duncan City was given a post office in 1850 as a result of the building of sawmills in this area.
 Duncan was made the county seat in 1853 and the location of the federal land office in 1855.
 The county seat shifted to Cheboygan in about 1870.
 Later Duncan was included within the expanded boundaries of Cheboygan.

 The area became known as Cheboygan in 1870.
 It was incorporated as a village in 1871.
 Rail maps in 1876 show planned rail service for Cheboygan, but due to various setbacks, rail did not arrive there until 1881.
 There was a theater built in town in 1877.

-Cheboygan was incorporated as a city (versus a village) in 1889.
+Cheboygan was incorporated as a city in 1889.

 In approximately 1890, Cheboygan became the home port for ferryboats to nearby Bois Blanc, an island in the Straits of Mackinac.
-The Kristen D is a ferry which operates between Cheboygan and Bois Blanc Island.
-Early in the 20th century, it was home to the pioneering brass era cyclecar maker, Flagler.
+Early in the 20th century, it was home to the pioneering brass era cyclecar maker, Flagler (de:Flagler Cyclecar).

 In 1944, Cheboygan became the home port of the former U.S. Coast Guard cutter and icebreaker Mackinaw, serving from 1944 to 2006.
 Beginning in 2006, the port continued this role as the home dock of the new Mackinaw, a successor cutter.